-Despite relatively high costs, there is interest in solid state drive (SSD) technology, according to a survey of more than 500 businesses conducted earlier
+Despite relatively high costs, there is interest in solid state drive (SSD) technology, according to a survey of more than 500 businesses conducted earlier this year.

 The survey, conducted by Kroll Ontrack, indicated that nearly 70 percent of respondents use solid-state or flash technology, or at least have plans to implement the technology in the near future.

 About 75 percent of respondents indicated they believed SSD technology delivered higher performance than spinning disk drives.
 They also reported a perception that solid-state is a safer medium to protect against data-loss and that it consumes less power and is therefore more environmentally friendly.

 Some of those issues were on the mind of Les Barnes, a senior vice president of information technology at Bank of Fayetteville in Fayetteville, Ark., when he faced a SQL Server performance problem.